 We have designed and implemented Lively Fabrik, a Web-based end-user programming environment.
 To make system development more appealing to end-users, Lively Fabrik combines the data-flow of visually wired components with dynamic scripting capabilities.
 In Lively Fabrik, end-users do not have to split their work on the application's core behavior from the associated graphical user interfaces, since these can be easily and automatically separated if needed.
-With Lively Fabrik being part of a clientside interactive Web application environment, there is no need to install or update a development environment, since end-users have instant access to an always current and rich programming substrate.
+With Lively Fabrik being part of a client-side interactive Web application environment, there is no need to install or update, since end-users have instant access to an always current and rich programming substrate.

-As of today, Lively Fabrik has only basic support for the collaborative development of Web applications.
-We plan to extend these capabilities to experiment with near realtime collaboration in a widely distributed Web-scale environment.
+As of today, Lively Fabrik has only very basic support for the collaborative development of Web applications.
+We plan to extend these capabilities to experiment with near real-time collaboration in a widely distributed Web-scale environment.
 Lively Kernel's entire functionality can be made accessible through our FunctionComponents.
 To improve modularity and with that comprehensibility of more complex applications, we will provide means similar to procedural abstraction to group, extract, and offer abstractions meaningful and useful in particular programming situations.
 Examples are Web content extraction, filtering, syndication, and the provisioning of graphical objects for direct interaction.

-Integrating tile scripting languages like Etoys [8] or Scratch [10] seems to be a promising alternative to JavaScript in FunctionComponents.
-TileScript [18] is a convincing example of how a textual scripting language like JavaScript can be transformed into a visual representation and back.
+Integrating tile scripting languages like Etoys [7] or Scratch [9] seems to be a promising alternative to JavaScript in function components.
+TileScript [17] is an interesting example of how a textual scripting language like JavaScript can be transformed into a visual representation and back.
 Combined with the graphical capabilities of Lively Kernel, this may result in an Etoys-like system in the browser.